maovidal/MQTT_RedLion_Crimson/README.md

 This is an implementation of the MQTT protocol for devices programmed with RedLion Crimson 3.0 http://www.redlion.net/crimson-30

 To test it:
-- The broker has hardcoded the current ip of test.mosquitto.org.
-You may want to change it.
 - Configure and use Crimson Emulator (Set a propper Ethernet mapping).
-It is based on G306A device
+It is based on G306A device.
 - Use a MQTT Client like http://mqttfx.jensd.de/index.php/download to help with the test
 - The program "Start" fills the tags used to provide a basic configuration.
-It subscribes the device to "ToRL" and its predefined Pubish Topic is "FromRL"
+- By default this subscribes to "ToRL" and publishes to "FromRL".
+Its will message is at "RL/Status".
+- The broker has hardcoded the current ip of test.mosquitto.org.
+You may want to change it to something that suits you at the network configuration of the Crisom database.

-This documention is on the works...
-If doubts, please ask.
+If you have any doubts, please ask.
+Pull requests are welcome.

 Please note that currently this is considered in alpha stage, so future versions can lead disruptive changes to implementations based on this version.